vmpartner/pg-schedule-backup-to-cloud/README.md

-# Backup postgres to ftp by schedule
+# Backup postgres to cloud by schedule

 Usage example
 ```yaml